qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 It is a transparent button positioned in the top right corner with a black cross in it.
 You can also adjust the styling of the button and the svg icon for your needs.

-To customize the styling, create a variable of type `CloseButtonProperties` and assign the variable to this optional input in the template: `[closeButtonProperties]`.
+To customize the styling, create a variable of type `CloseButtonProperties` and assign the variable to this optional input in the template: `[closeButtonProperties]`. <br>
 You can adjust the title, the icon source and the styles (like background, border, width, height, etc.).
 See [Close Button Properties](#closebuttonproperties) for more information.

 > If you change one property, the rest will keep their default values.
 So you can adjust the values as you want.

+By default, the Close Button is positioned on the right side.
+If you want to have it on the left side (inner/outer) add this: `[closeButtonPosition]="CloseButtonPosition.Left"`.

 ### Backdrop